PQYPLZXHGF/arcan/src/tools/netproxy/README.md

 ### command = 0, hello
 First message sent of the channel, it's rude not to say hi.
+- [0] version major (match the shmif- version until we have a finished protocol)
+- [1] version minor (match the shmif- version until we have a finished protocol)

 ### command = 1, shutdown
 The nice way of saying that everything is about to be shut down, remaining